AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/Managed Identity apps/MSIHelperService/readme.md

 <img src="images/endpoints.PNG" alt="endpoints" width="400"/>

-- GetEnvironmentVariables, and
+- EnvironmentVariables, and
-- GetMSIToken
+- MSIToken

 A sample request to the `EnvironmentVariables`